View Document Text

 An agency cross trade is a transaction between two clients’ accounts managed by the same

-investment adviser. `It is B&G’s policy to engage in cross transactions only when necessary.
+investment adviser.
+It is B&G’s policy to engage in agency cross transactions only when

-cross trades must be reported to the firms CCO.
-B&G does not receive any additional
+cross trades are reported to the firm’s Chief Compliance Officer.
+B&G does not receive any

-compensation other than the normal advisory fee for these trades.
+compensation for these trades other than its normal advisory fee.

-B&G does not participate in Principle cross trades.
+B&G does not engage in principle cross trades.

 Item 13 Review of Accounts